vishwas-adhikari/homoglyph-tool/README.md

 | **Frontend**  | Plain HTML, CSS, and JavaScript (No frameworks)            |
 | **Database**  | SQLite 3 (Default for Django)                              |

-### Architecture Highlights
 The core of this application is a **pre-compiled, curated data map**.
 A standalone Python script (`build_map.py`) processes a raw list of Unicode characters and generates a clean `homoglyph_map.json`.
 The Django application loads this perfect map at startup, ensuring high performance and reliability.

 ---

 ## 🚀 Getting Started: Local Setup & Installation

-Follow these steps to get the Homoglyph Toolkit running on your local machine.

 **1. Clone the Repository**
 ```bash